Wednesday, August 25, 11 am–12:30 pm

 Jean Allman (African & African American Studies)

-Small-group workshopping of proposals to be submitted in fall 2020 or spring 2021.
-Led by a senior faculty member, participants will give a critical reading of one another’s proposals and offer observations at the first meeting (via Zoom).
+Small-group workshopping of proposals to be submitted in fall 2021 or spring 2022.
+Led by a senior faculty member, participants will give a critical reading of one another’s proposals and offer observations at the first meeting.
 At the second meeting, participants will share their revised proposals.
 Please use the RSVP link at the bottom of this page to let us know if you plan to participate.

 Deadline to submit proposals for workshopping (email to email@example.com).
 Beginning the following day, group assignments will be made.
 You will receive an email with your assignment and the proposals of members of your group shortly thereafter.
 Please review and prepare comments on those proposals in advance of the group’s first meeting.

-All groups will meet in the afternoon of August 26 for Part 1, First Review.
-Specific time will be determined by the individual groups.
+All groups will meet in the afternoon of August 25 for Part 1, First Review.
+Specific time and format (Zoom or in person) will be determined by the individual groups.

-Individual groups will determine a day and time to meet for Part 2, Revisions.
+Individual groups will determine a day, time and format (Zoom or in person) to meet for Part 2, Revisions.

 Review the deadlines of major competitive external funding organizations on this page.

 Jean Allman (African and African-American Studies), Ignacio Infante (Comparative Literature, Romance Languages & Literatures), Jessica Rosenfeld (English), Rebecca Copeland (East Asian Languages & Cultures)